Tan9uy/challenge_ENSIA_2022/README.md

 Trash Classification Challenge 🗑️📸

-This project was developed as part of a machine learning competition co-organized by ENS’IA (AI Club) and Neovision [challenge page](https://neovision.fr/challenge-ensia-neovision-2022/).
+This project was developed as part of a machine learning competition co-organized by ENS’IA (AI Club) and Neovision ([challenge page](https://neovision.fr/challenge-ensia-neovision-2022/)).

 🏆 Competition Overview